Genesis of National Institute of Design (NID)

 This intimation will be sent within 30 days of receipt of request for information and will not tantamount to denial of information within 30 days, as prescribed under Act.

 To know more about the Right to Information Act please visit: RTI Act.

-Last updations carried out on 24th Jun.
+Last updations as on 01st Nov.
 2021.Read More Read Less